 Michigan seclusion and restraint laws

-The 2016 legislation (House Bills 5409-5417) says that restraint and seclusion practices may only be used if a child is a danger to themselves or others.
+2016 legislation (Public Acts 394-402 of 2016) says that restraint and seclusion practices may only be used if a child is a danger to themselves or others.
 The bills also require any use of restraint and seclusion to be reported to the parents and the Michigan Department of Education, as well as mandate additional training for school personnel on how to handle behavioral situations.

 - Require districts and intermediate school districts to develop policies that follow the state plan.

 - Define the conditions under which seclusion and restraint could be used during emergencies and require that such incidents be reported.

 - Establish a “positive behavioral support system and intervention plan” to be adopted by all schools.

 - Create best practices for data collection on incidents and school training requirements for emergencies.

 Seclusion and Restraint Documents from Michigan Department of Education

 - Policy for the Emergency Use of Seclusion and Restraint MDE